Corke123/clean-bl-frontend/README.md

 No personal information is required for non-registered users.
 In that case only option is to preview already reported issues.

 After successfully registration, users are able to submit new report with all required information and to comment already submitted issues.

+In order to achieve this functionality, it is required to have backend application running that can be found [here](https://github.com/Corke123/CleanBL).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.